-I thoroughly enjoy the ability to mentor students on their choreographic explorations.
+I thoroughly enjoy the chance to mentor students on their choreographic explorations and embodied research.
 Over the past few years, I have developed several strategies designed to enter into that relationship from a place of empathy and compassion.
 I believe that when students are engaged in art-making there can be a fair amount of vulnerability involved.
 It is important to build a space of trust where students are developing skills, taking risks, and becoming more open to the feedback process.
 It is an interesting relationship and one that I am fascinated by.
-Being a process mentor does not mean that you have all the answers, but are able to ask poignant questions and pose interesting moments of encouragement/challenge that will guide the student and, hopefully, facilitate growth.
+Being a process mentor does not mean that you have all the answers, but are able to ask poignant questions and offer moments of encouragement/challenge that will guide the student and, hopefully, facilitate growth.
 Sometimes this growth can have moments of discomfort, but in my experience, the students make very important discoveries about themselves and the creative process.
 Below are some highlights from 2018-2019.

 Photo of ISU Dance Major, Zachariah Mulberry (class of 2019) performing his solo Boy; 1994.
 Zachariah was interested in exploring a deeply personal solo for his culminating experience at ISU.
 He was struggling with editing and discovering a clear intent.
-Once again, I asked questions and offered explorations through which he could arrive at a greater sense of clarity.
+Zachariah is very conscientious and sought feedback from a multitude of sources.
+Through his process of sifting through feedback and inviting others, including myself, to attend his rehearsals, he arrived at a greater sense of clarity.
 The result was one of the most beautiful, heart-wrenching solos I have ever witnessed.
 He achieved a work that was emotional without being melodramatic and it felt like an honest expression of several complex issues.
 Zachariah studied abroad during his last semester and continued to develop this solo by incorporating aerial dance, a form he is very passionate about.
 I was thrilled to see that he continued his journey with the work and am excited to see what he will do next!